 At the moment there are no pork-based broths, but I assure you that the chicken one is excellent, as are the rest of the toppings: the chashu, for example, is delicious - it is cooked for ten hours under vacuum and then purged, for a total 24 hours of preparation.
 The noodles are alkaline and come from Japan, and almost all of the ingredients are non-industrial, including soy sauce.

-The result is decidedly beautiful, but also very good: each bowl contains all the love for Japan of Danilo and Marco.
+The result is decidedly beautiful, but also very good: each bowl contains all the love for Japan of Danilo and Filippo.
 The most welcome surprise?
 The heat.
 This ramen is not just hot, but piping hot!
 When I felt the glowing bowl in my hands I was moved: finally a place where the ramen is served at the correct temperature and is not lukewarm.
 Just like in Japan.

 The rest of the menu includes some extras (including excellent edamame with truffles, bao with pork cheek kakuni, a special cirashi and chashu don), four different types of gyoza (I obviously tried the original stuffed with pork and grilled, accompanied by a ponzu sauce with spicy rayu - they are prepared and served with a crust at the base that makes them as authentic as they are tasty) and handrolls, a novelty in Milan, an alternative and certainly more elegant way to taste the temaki.
 I tried karai sake (with salmon tartare, kimchi mayonnaise and kataifi pasta) and nikuage (with fried nori seaweed with panko, nikumiso and kimchi mayonnaise), both delicious and perfect as a snack to accompany with a fresh beer Japanese or a glass of sake - the choice of which I hope will become wide, let's give time to time.